waldyrious/economics-of-package-management/essay.md

 This very conference was part of the server-side javascript action.
 It was here, in 2009, at JSConfEU, where Ryan Dahl announced node.js.

 node.js turned out to be the server-side Javascript platform people were wanting.
 The early node community swept up interesting people who enjoyed the bleeding edge and the possibilities of a brand-new ecosystem where nobody had done much invention yet.
 Several of the people involved in early node figured out early on that package management for node would be very useful, and started writing package managers.
-Yes, more than one-- there were several competitors.
+Yes, more than one— there were several competitors.

 One of these people was a Yahoo employee who was extra-into node.
 He quit his job so he could write something inspired by the Yahoo package manager, but open source and for node.js.
 This particular programmer was clever in a couple of useful ways: he got deeply involved in the node project, and this let him work on the implementation of the CommonJS module spec in node.
 And he did things to beat other package managers, like give projects pull requests to support his package manager instead of the others.